Code-Institute-Submissions/milestone-project-98/README.md

 #### Typography

 - The three main fonts used throughout the website are Pacifico, Roboto and Lato.
 Pacifico was used in the cafe's logo, Roboto in the main headings, the jumbotron and navigation links, and Lato in the subheadings and paragraphs.
-- These fonts were chosen because they make the cafe logo stand out and the main content easy to read.
+- These fonts were chosen because they make the logo stand out and the main content easy to read.
 - Sans Serif is the fallback font which is used in the event that the specified font fails to import into the website correctly.

 #### Imagery